- The IUCN Academy of Environmental Law series

 Chapter 1: Instruments for Environmental Governance: What Works?

+1. Instruments for environmental governance: what works?
 Michael G. Faure 1.1 INTRODUCTION I would like to thank the Academy for the great honour of inviting me to speak at the colloquium to my distinguished colleagues and subsequently contributing to this volume.
 Apparently a keynote speaker is supposed to present two rather than one keynote speech.
 However, since I was also to present a paper on environmental criminal law in China with two Chinese colleagues, I was afraid that three times Faure would have been too much for the audience.
 If I were to give two lectures, I would probably have structured it as follows: first, I would have presented (on the basis of legal and economic scholarship) what theoretical assumptions exist about the functioning of various instruments intended to reduce environmental harm and to promote sustainable development.
 The second lecture would have considered the empirical evidence of the extent to which the theoretical assumptions, on which much of our environmental governance is based, do work in practice.
 Since the organisation agreed that I would only give one keynote presentation, I will integrate the two approaches and briefly look at what theory tells us about how environmental law should work and spend most of my time at looking at the empirical evidence.
 My contribution hence does not deal directly with doctrinal environmental law, but I give some insights into the empirical evidence about the effectiveness of environmental law.
 To a large extent, this evidence is not provided by lawyers.
-When making environmental law and choosing environmental instruments, environmental...
+When making...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.